epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 And once we start thinking about an LLM as a text predictor, things start to make more sense:

 * It can claim that some phrase is a pangram because its training data included similar phrases on texts that talked about pangrams.
 It's not like it learned the general rule of what a pangram is or how to check if a phrase is a pangram or not.
 * It will generally give an answer after we ask a question because that's what its training corpus has.
-Answers are generally followed by questions.
+Questions are generally followed by answers.
 * It won't say "i don't know" because its training data doesn't have that many examples of questions being answered like that.
 People write about questions they have successfully answered.
 And when someone asks a question on the internet, they generally receive answers, not "i don't know"s.
 And that's the text the LLM has been trained on, so it makes sense for it to predict an answer-looking text after a question, even if the answer is incorrect.

 Maybe we're attributing a false cause for this capacity of LLMs to produce text.